Barber Salary

 Barber pay methods are largely based on whether you work for someone else or for yourself.

+If you work at a barbershop or salon, you'll likely be paid by the hour (though salaries aren't unheard of).
+Chances are you'll also be allowed to take tips.
 When you work for someone else, your employer generally brings clients to you and sets your hours.
 This may be the path for you if you like stability in paychecks and, typically, a level of predictability in work hours.

 How to Improve Your Barber Salary

-First and foremost, one of the best ways to raise your barber salary is through continuing education classes.
+One of the best ways to raise your barber salary is through continuing education classes.
 Some states, like Ohio, require continuing education for you to maintain your barber license.
 While others may not, chances are you can find a workshop covering a skill you want to master.
 The more skills you have, the more you can offer clients.

-In addition to continuing education, consider earning a second license.
+In addition to continuing education, you could consider earning a second license.
 People who serve as both barbers and cosmetologists are common.
 Being able to do both could raise your pay and number of clients.
+As a working barber, you may be able to complete a crossover program.
+This type of training allows you to earn your new license in less time and often at a lower cost than a full program.

 As with most industries, the longer you work, the higher your pay may be.
 Time working in the field often factors into opportunities for raises and is usually one thing potential employers look at.